CIT82/marke-pub/tools/shells/README.md

     vim ~/.zshrc
     ```

-    This is essentially does same as the previous example but just uses `vim` instead of `nano`.
+    This essentially does same as the previous example but just uses `vim` instead of `nano`.

 >[!NOTE]
 > If you have never used `vim` before, I would recommend using `nano` as it is easier to use.